 Debit Card Chargebacks

-Debit Card Chargebacks: A 2023 Guide for Merchants
+Debit Card Chargebacks: A 2024 Guide for Merchants

 In this article, you’ll learn about debit card chargebacks, how they affect merchants and the best way to deal with them.

-What is a Debit Card Chargeback?
+What Is a Debit Card Chargeback?

 When a consumer purchases a product or service with a debit card, its cost is credited from the cardholder’s bank and transferred to the merchant’s account upon payment.
 A debit card chargeback happens when the bank reverses this process because the cardholder filed a dispute.
 After determining the validity of the claim, the bank then draws the amount from the merchant’s account and transfers it back to the cardholder’s account, frequently with additional fees.
 That debit card charge is called a debit card chargeback.

-Why do Debit Card Chargebacks Happen and How Do They Affect Merchants?
+Why do Debit Card Chargebacks Happen, and How Do They Affect Merchants?

 Chargebacks exist to protect consumers from fraudulent sellers and protect their funds from being illegally used for fraudulent transactions, such as in instances of identity theft.
-But aside from fraud claims, chargebacks happen for several legitimate reasons such as incorrect billing, unissued refund, unrecognized transactions, and unreceived merchandise.
+But aside from fraud claims, chargebacks happen for several legitimate reasons such as incorrect billing, unissued refunds, unrecognized transactions, and unreceived merchandise.

 Chargebacks are potentially problematic for merchants primarily because consumers who have ill intentions abuse this protection to legally get away with not paying for something they intentionally bought.
-Thus, they can potentially lead to significant revenue losses if not managed closely.
+Thus, they can lead to significant revenue losses if not managed closely.

 What’s the Best Way to Deal with Debit Card Chargeback?